-The use of the hardware during the project period must be in line with the purpose of the project as described in the project plan.
+The use of hardware during the project period must align with the project's purpose as described in the project plan.
 At the end of the project, the hardware must be owned by a local legal entity.

-Hardware will be reimbursed on the basis of actual costs incurred.
-However, the total budget for hardware can never be adjusted upwards, since the respective items Technical Assistance and Hardware cannot be mutually offset.
+Hardware will be reimbursed based on actual costs.
+However, the total budget for hardware can never be adjusted upward since the individual items Technical Assistance and Hardware cannot be mutually offset.

 Market conformity checks

-RVO.nl hires SGS - a recognised organisation - to carry out the market conformity checks, to determine whether the prices for hardware are in accordance with the going market rates.
-The final subsidy amount for hardware is based on the price determined in the market conformity certificates issued by SGS.
+RVO commissions SGS - a supplier of independent inspection, verification and certification services - to determine whether the prices for hardware in your project are following the current market rates.
+The final subsidy amount for hardware is based on the price determined in the Market Conformity certificates SGS issues.

 You can submit no more than 3 requests for a Market Conformity Check (RMCC, see the form below) at the expense of RVO during your project.
 If you choose to submit more requests, the costs of the extra RMCCs are at the project partners' own expense.